Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 There are also partially secured credit cards, in which your deposit is less than your assigned credit limit.
 Receiving a partially secured line of credit is based on your credit history and is at the issuer’s sole discretion.
 One card, the Platinum Secured Credit Card from Capital One, offers qualified applicants a $200 credit limit on deposits as low as $49.

-After the issuer receives your deposit, it will mail your credit card for you to use as you would an unsecured credit card.
-Secured cards look identical to unsecured ones.
-Whether you’re reserving a hotel room online or purchasing groceries at your local store, the merchant won’t know your card is secured.
+Once the issuer gets your deposit, they’ll send your credit card, which you can use just like an unsecured card.
+Secured cards look exactly the same as their unsecured counterparts.
+So, whether you’re booking a hotel online or buying groceries, the merchant won’t know your card is secured.

 Most secured cards grant credit line increases or refund security deposits after a set period (often six months) of responsible use.
 By using the card to help raise your credit score or establish your credit history, you should be able to get a better-quality unsecured card.